Vortigern

 city.
 While waiting for an answer, the evening

-length, came one of the king's servants, who
+came one of the king's servants, who bowing

-bowing himself before the man of God, announced
+himself before the man of God, announced the

-the words of the tyrant, inviting them, at the
+words of the tyrant, inviting them, at the same

-same time, to his own house, to which they went,
+time, to his own house, to which they went, and

-that he had no cattle, except one cow and a calf,
+he had no cattle, except one cow and a calf, the

-hospitality to his guests, he killed, dressed and
+his guests, he killed, dressed and set before

-his companions not to break a bone of the calf;
+companions not to break a bone of the calf; and,

-and, the next morning, it was found alive
+the next morning, it was found alive uninjured,

 |